project-zot/project-zot.github.io/docs/articles/storage.md

 ### Remote filesystem

 zot can also store data remotely in the cloud, using the storage APIs of the cloud service.
-Currently, zot supports the AWS S3 storage service and Google Cloud Storage (GCS).
+Currently, zot supports AWS S3, Google Cloud Storage (GCS), and Azure Blob Storage.
 S3 storage is not supported on Windows; see [Configuring remote storage with s3](#config-s3) for details.
 For GCS, see [Configuring remote storage with GCS](#config-gcs).
+For Azure, see [Configuring remote storage with Azure Blob Storage](#config-azure).

 #### Example: configuration for remote (s3) storage